tmathews/http-server/README.md

 # HTTP Server

 This application is a very simple http server written with the standard Go packages.
-It is meant to developer tool which helps you serve static files and single page apps.
+It is meant to be a developer tool which helps you serve static files and single page apps.